Norman Westberg

-Norman Westberg is a guitarist from Detroit best known for his work with Swans.
-Present through almost the entirety of the band's existence, Westberg was brought on for Swans' debut album Filth (1983) and appeared on every album through 1991's White Light from the Mouth of Infinity (he also played on the 1995 album The Great Annihilator).
-Westberg became a full-time Swans member once again when Michael Gira reactivated the group in 2010.
+Norman Westberg (born June 27, 1958) is an American guitarist best known for his work with Swans, joining the band for the recording of their 1983 debut album Filth and appearing on every album except the 1992 album Love of Life and the 1996 album Soundtracks for the Blind, though his playing is sampled throughout the latter record.
+Westberg became a full-time Swans member once again when Michael Gira reformed the group in 2010.